 The REAP Women's Business Center (WBC) is a center without "walls."
 We have business specialists located across Nebraska, specializing in outreach and training for rural women entrepreneurs.
-We are excited to offer a full slate of Online Training Opportunites.
+We are excited to offer a full slate of Online Training Opportunities.
 And you can view our WBC Calendar of Events here.

-- Making the Most of Social Media Marketing Resources - now available online!
+- Making the Most of Social Media Marketing

 Have You Registered Your Small Business to Compete for Federal Contracts? - Some government contract bid opportunities are exclusively for small businesses.
 Veterans and women-owned businesses get priority.
 Visit the System for Award Management (SAM) database to learn more.
 SAM is also a marketing tool, allowing contractors to search your business.

 Find Federal Contracts for Your Business

 The SBA Nebraska District Office offers a FREE, dynamic workshop designed to win federal government contracts for your small business.
 It takes place each third Thursday of the month starting at 8:30 a.m.
 Here's what you'll discover:

 - Where and how to find bidding opportunities on the Internet